 I. 5 steps to protect your retirement from Social Security and Medicare cutbacks

 A lot of things in life are outside of our control.
 This is especially true for retirement.
-Depending on when you retire you may face adverse changes to public policy that can have a negative impact on retirement security.
+Depending on when you retire, you may face adverse changes to public policy that can harm retirement security.
 These changes range from reductions to Medicare and Social Security and changes in Medicaid eligibility to Medicare premium increases and taxing a higher proportion of Social Security.

 It's almost impossible to predict if and when any of these changes will occur.
-The best we can do is have a plan to retain enough flexibility and liquidity to react to any changes.
-Here are 5 steps you can take to protect your retirement from adverse public policy changes.
+The best we can do is have the plan to retain enough flexibility and liquidity to react to any changes.
+Here are five steps to protect your retirement from adverse public policy changes.

 Plan.
-In some cases, there are political or economic realities that foretell possible changes.
-Taking these into consideration in the planning process can be the responsible course of action.
+In some cases, political or economic realities foretell possible changes.
+Considering these in the planning process can be the responsible course of action.
 And the best way to do that is through a retirement income plan that outlines strategies needed to address any potential public policy changes.
 Equally important as having a plan is to monitor it regularly to quickly adapt to changing conditions.

 Partner.
-Adapting to current conditions is a primary reason to work with a planner who has the skill-set to navigate changing conditions.
+Adapting to current conditions is a primary reason to work with a planner with the skill set to navigate changing conditions.
 A planner can stay current on policy changes, planning opportunities, effective dates, and the impact the change will have on the retirement income plan.

 Income Sources.
-Adding additional income sources is generally a good move as this can increase spending power, decrease risk and reduces dependency on any source separately.
-Top candidates for adding income sources are home equity, life insurance, part-time work, and annuitizing other investments.
+Adding additional income sources is generally a good move as this can increase spending power, decrease risk, and reduce dependency on any source separately.
+Home equity, life insurance, part-time work, and annuitizing other investments are top candidates for adding income sources.

 II.
-A retirement asset allocation you can actually understand
+A retirement asset allocation you can understand

 Have you ever wondered why you have the asset allocation you have?
-On a basic level you know risk tolerance plays a part, but what does that actually have to do with your retirement?
+On a basic level, you know risk tolerance plays a part, but what does that have to do with your retirement?
 Most people’s asset allocation is largely based on risk tolerance.
-If you’re looking for an asset allocation strategy based less on risk tolerance, more on supporting a better retirement with the added benefit of helping you remain committed for the long-term because you now know why you're invested the way you are, there’s a simple approach called bucketing that provides a rationale for why each dollar is invested in stocks, bonds, or cash.
+If you’re looking for an asset allocation strategy based less on risk tolerance and more on supporting a better retirement with the added benefit of helping you remain committed for the long term because you now know why you're invested the way you are, there’s a simple approach called bucketing that provides a rationale for why each dollar is invested in stocks, bonds, or cash.

 The focus of bucketing is to break up retirement into distinct time increments and choose investments that deliver specified outcomes at different times.
-Bucketing works by choosing three 10-year time segments representing buckets over the 30 years of retirement.
-The first bucket holds safe assets like cash and CDs needed for the short-term to be drawn down in the earliest time segment.
-More riskier assets like stocks and bonds needed for later time periods (the second and third buckets) are invested for growth.
+Bucketing works by choosing three 10-year time segments representing buckets over 30 years of retirement.
+The first bucket holds safe assets like cash and CDs needed for the short-term to be drawn down in the earliest segment.
+Riskier assets like stocks and bonds needed for later periods (the second and third buckets) are invested for growth.

-The bucket strategy will help every retiree understand the specific reason why every single dollar in their portfolio is where it is.
-You no longer have to rely on risk tolerance to determine the asset allocation that’s right for you.
-Now it is easy to see why stocks, bonds and cash should be in a retirement fund.
+The bucket strategy will help every retiree understand why every single dollar in their portfolio is where it is.
+You no longer have to rely on risk tolerance to determine the right asset allocation for you.
+It is easy to see why stocks, bonds, and cash should be in a retirement fund.
 Bucketing will help you understand what asset is for what goal.
-Once you understand you're invested to reach goals not just manage risk you adopt a buy-and-hold mindset, worry less about short-term market fluctuations and remain committed to reaching long-term goals like retirement.
+Once you understand you're invested in reaching goals and managing risk, you adopt a buy-and-hold mindset, worry less about short-term market fluctuations, and remain committed to reaching long-term goals like retirement.